vivid-inc/ash-ra-template/art/README.md

 ```
 Dependencies are resolved prior to template rendering using Clojure's ``org.clojure/tools.deps.alpha``.

-As an implicit dependency, the template execution environment provides ART's minimum supported version of Clojure, version 1.9.0, but this can be overridden using the same mechanism by supplying the same `org.clojure/clojure` dependency with a different version:
+As an implicit dependency, the template execution environment provides ART's minimum supported version of Clojure, version 1.9.0, but this can be overridden using the same mechanism by supplying the `org.clojure/clojure` dependency with a different version:
 ```clojure
             {:dependencies {'org.clojure/clojure {:mvn/version "1.10.0"}}}
 ```